 Bedding—Bedding should be appropriate, free of toxic chemicals or other substances that could injure animals or personnel, and of a type not easily eaten by animals.

 Temperature and Humidity—Appropriate environmental conditions vary with the species of animal being housed.
-Generally, for dogs and cats, the ambient temperature should be kept above 60 degrees Fahrenheit (15.5 degrees Celsius), and below 80 degrees Fahrenheit (26.6 degrees Celsius), and the relative humidity should range from 30 to 70%.
+Generally, for dogs and cats, the ambient temperature should be kept above 50 degrees Fahrenheit ( 10 degrees Celsius), and below 80 degrees Fahrenheit (26.6 degrees Celsius), and the relative humidity should range from 30 to 70%.
 Animals should be protected from extreme temperatures so as to maintain their health and render their environment comfortable.
 When climatic conditions pose a threat to the animal’s health or well-being, taking into consideration its age, breed, overall health status, and acclimation, then appropriate measures must be taken to alleviate the impact of those conditions.

-Ventilation—Ten to fifteen room air changes per hour are generally considered adequate ventilation for animal facilities.
+Ventilation—Ten to twenty room air changes per hour are generally considered adequate ventilation for animal facilities.
 Room air should not be recirculated unless it has been properly treated.
 Proper ventilation removes heat, dampness, odor, airborne microbes, and pollutant gases such as ammonia and carbon monoxide, while allowing for the introduction of fresh air.
 If recirculating systems or other energy-recovery devices are used, these systems must be adequately maintained.
 Areas for quarantine, isolation, or soiled equipment should be appropriately exhausted to avoid contamination.

 Lighting—Lighting may be both natural and/or artificial, and should be uniformly distributed throughout animal facilities, of sufficient intensity to permit good observation of animals, provide a photoperiod control appropriate to the species, and contribute to a safe working environment for personnel.
 Emergency lighting should be provided.